medavox/distribackup/docs/Distribackup Structs.md

 These are all stored as a file named with its hash.
 Except for Deltas, which are stored under the hash of the full file contents they construct.

-Commit
+Edition (formerly edition)
 ------
-- hash of the parent commit(s?)
+- hash of the parent edition(s?)
-- Zero or more hashes of File Entries -- the archive's state at this commit
+- Zero or more hashes of File Entries -- the archive's state at this edition

 File Entry
 ----------